xuyu0010/awesome-video-domain-adaptation/README.md

 __This repo is a comprehensive collection of awesome research (papers, codes, etc.) and other items about video domain adaptation.__

+__NEW!!
+Our comprehensive survey on Video Unsupervised Domain Adaptation with Deep Learning is now available!
+Check our paper on [arXiv](https://arxiv.org/abs/2211.10412)!

 Domain adaptation has been a focus of research in transfer learning, enabling models to improve robustness which is crucial to apply models to real-world applications.
 Despite a long history of domain adaptation research, there has been limited discussions on __video domain adaptation__.
 This repo aims to present a collection of research on video domain adaptation including papers, code, etc.

 _Feel free to star, fork or raise an issue to include your research or to add in more categories!
 Discussion is most welcomed!_